hujhax/austin-improv-wiki/The 2006 Out of Bounds Comedy Festival.md

 **The 2006 Out of Bounds Comedy Festival** was the fifth annual [[Out of Bounds Comedy Festival]].

-## Summary
-Its advertising and art were themed around Soviet Russia.

 ## Acts
 ### Local Acts
 * [[The Becchini]]